 Koss, Mary P. CRIMINAL VICTIMIZATION AMONG WOMEN IN CLEVELAND, OHIO: IMPACT ON HEALTH STATUS AND MEDICAL SERVICE USAGE, 1986.
 Tucson, AZ: Mary P. Koss [producer] 1986.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 1993. http://doi.org/10.3886/ICPSR09920.v1
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 1993. https://doi.org/10.3886/ICPSR09920.v1

-Persistent URL: http://doi.org/10.3886/ICPSR09920.v1
+Persistent URL: https://doi.org/10.3886/ICPSR09920.v1

 Date of Collection:

 Unit of Observation: